-This kid-favorite homemade granola recipe is made with 6 simple ingredients, uses one bowl, and takes just 20 minutes to make.
+Learn how to make this Easy Granola Recipe (Low Sugar) with 6 simple ingredients and one bowl in 20 minutes from a dietitian!
 It's sweetened with maple syrup and tastes so much better than store bought!

-This granola recipe is crunchy, but not chunky, like my original granola recipe that breaks into chunky clusters.
+This is a crunchy granola recipe, but it's not chunky, like my original granola recipe that breaks into chunky clusters.
 The texture of this granola actually reminds me of cereal which makes it perfect for making yogurt parfaits and topping a smoothie bowl.

 Wondering what you are going to do with 5 cups of granola?
-Thankfully, there are so many ways to eat granola, that you'll find yourself making this again in no time.
+Thankfully, there are so many ways to eat it, that you'll find yourself making your own granola again in no time.

 Jump to: